chef-cookbooks/aix/README.md

   to the Internet, you can override this to an HTTP/FTP server where you have stored the RPMs.

+### chdev

+Change any AIX device attribute.Example:

+aix_chdev "sys0" do
+  attributes(:maxuproc => 1026, ncargs: => 1024)
+  need_reboot false
+  action :update
+end

+aix_chdev "fcs0" do
+  attributes(:num_cmd_elems => 200, :max_xfer_size => "0x800000")
+  need_reboot true
+  action :update
+end

+aix_chdev "ent0" do
+  attributes(:poll_uplin => "yes")
+  need_reboot true
+  action :update
+end

+Parameters:

+* `need_reboot` (optional) - Add -P to the chdev command if device is busy

+### no

+Change any AIX no tunables.
+Example:

+aix_no "changing no tunables" do tunables(:udp_recv_perf => 0, :udprecvspace => 42083, :psetimers => 23)
+  set_default
+  action :update
+end

+aix_no "reseting no tunables" do tunables(:udp_recv_perf => 0, :udprecvspace => 0)
+  set_default false
+  action :reset
+end

+aix_no "reseting all no tunables" do
+  action: reset_all
+end

+aix_no "reseting all no tunables reboot needed" do
+  action: reset_all_with_reboot
+end

+Parameters:

+* `set_default` (optional) (default true) - All change are persistant to reboot (/etc/tunables/nextboot)
+* `bootlist` (optional) (default false) - If set to true, the bootlist is not changed

+Actions:

+*  update - update a list of tunables
+*  reset - reset a list of tunabes
+*  reset_all - reset all tunables to default
+*  reset_all_with_reboot - reset all tunables to default even if the ones that need a reboot

+### multibos

+Create,remove or update multibos on AIX.
+Example:

+aix_multibos "create a multibos no bootlist" do action :create bootlist true end

+aix_multibos "create and update a multibos" do action :create update_device "/mnt/7100-03-05-1524" end

+aix_multibos "remove standby multibos" do action :remove end

+aix_multibos "update a multibos" do action :update update_device "/mnt/7100-03-05-1524"
+end

+aix_multibos "mount a bos" do
+  action :mount
+end

+aix_multibos "mount a bos" do
+  action :umount
+end

+Parameters:

+*  update_device (optional) - mount point used for update

+Actions:

+* create: create (and update if needed) a bos instance
+* remove: remove a standby bos
+* update: update all already create bos
+* mount: mount a standby bos
+* umount: umount a standby bos

 ## License and Authors

 * Author:: Julian C. Dunn (<jdunn@getchef.com>)